Board of Directors

 Major General David Fraser

 Major-General (Ret.)
 David Fraser has served as a director of OpenText since September 2018.
 Mr. Fraser is the President of Aegis Six Corporation of Toronto.
 Mr. Fraser was commissioned as an Infantry Officer following graduation from Carleton University with a Bachelor of Arts in 1980.
 He served in various command and staff positions in the Princess Patricia’s Canadian Light Infantry from platoon to Division throughout his 30 year career.
 Most notable, he commanded the NATO coalition in southern Afghanistan in 2006.
-He is a graduate of the Canadian Forces Command and Staff College in Toronto, holds a Master’s of Management and Policy and is a graduate of the United States Capstone Program (Executive School for generals).
-His honors and awards including the Commander of Military Merit, the Canadian Meritorious Service Cross, the Meritorious Service Medal, the United States Legion of Honor and Bronze Star (for service in Afghanistan), and awards from the Netherlands, Poland, and NATO.
+He is a graduate of the Canadian Forces Command and Staff College in Toronto, holds a Master’s of Management and Policy and is a graduate of the United States Capstone Programme (Executive School for generals).
+His honours and awards including the Commander of Military Merit, the Canadian Meritorious Service Cross, the Meritorious Service Medal, the United States Legion of Honour and Bronze Star (for service in Afghanistan), and leadership recognition awards from the Netherlands, Poland, and NATO.
 He is the recipient of the Vimy award for contributions to leadership and international affairs and the Atlantic Council Award for international leadership.
 Upon his departure from the military, Mr. Fraser joined the private sector and, along with his partners, created Blue Goose Pure Foods.
-Mr. Fraser joined INKAS® Armored Vehicle Manufacturing as their Chief Operating Officer in 2015 until 2017.
+Mr. Fraser joined INKAS® Armoured Vehicle Manufacturing as their Chief Operating Officer in 2015 until 2017.
 In 2016, he founded Aegis Six Corporation, which aims at addressing the needs of capacity building abroad and for the private sector within Canada.
-Mr. Fraser currently works with the Bank of Montreal on their Canadian Defence Community Banking Program, serves as a director of Route1, Inc and the Canadian Forces College Foundation, is a member of The Prince’s Charities Advisory Council as well as the Conference of Defence Association board.
+Mr. Fraser currently works with the Bank of Montreal on its Canadian Defence Community Banking Programme, serves as a director of Route1, Inc, Antoxa Corp. and the Canadian Forces College Foundation and is a member of The Prince’s Charities Advisory Council.
+In the last five years, Mr. Fraser was also a member of the Conference of Defence Association board.
 Mr. Fraser is also a mentor at the Ivey Business School and is the co-author of Operation Medusa, The Furious Battle that Saved Afghanistan from the Taliban.